Paying for care

 You will keep a personal allowance of £24.90 to spend as you wish.
 If you are over 65 you may be entitled to an increased allowance.
 Anyone with savings over £23,250 will pay the full cost of their residential or nursing home placement.

 The value of your property will be taken into account but can be disregarded in certain circumstances, for example, if your partner continues to live there.
-Where the value is taken into account it will be disregarded for the first 12 weeks but you will pay a contribution based on your income and savings.
+Where the value is taken into account it will be disregarded for the first 12 weeks of entering your permanent care home but you will pay a contribution based on your income and savings.

 If you have transferred your property or capital assets before moving into a residential or nursing home in order to reduce your accommodation charge, we may decide to treat you as still possessing that asset.